-After all, there’s a fine line between success and failure: If you try to discuss salary too early, for example, it can signal you’re more interested in the paycheck than the job.
+After all, there’s a fine line between success and failure: If you bring up salary too early, for example, it can signal you’re more interested in the paycheck than the job.
 Or if you quote a desired salary figure without doing the proper research, you might leave money on the table or price yourself out of consideration.

 So how do you talk money with a potential employer?
-Ask any hiring professional worth their salt how to discuss salary during an interview, and they’ll tell you this: When the topic of compensation comes up, you need to be diplomatic and be prepared.
-Here are some general do’s and don’ts:
+Ask any hiring professional worth their salt about the process of discussing salary during an interview, and they’ll tell you this: When the topic of compensation comes up, you need to be diplomatic and be prepared.

 - Do your research.
 Have a good understanding of what’s a fair starting salary for the job and the company you’re considering.